NokeCodes/nokecodes.github.io/README.md

-# Noke Codes

 ## Advancing Technology in the Star City

-This line was added on the dev branch and merged
+This is the brand new spanking Noke Codes site using the Jekyll minima theme